addyosmani/filter/README.md

 ## 📱 Mobile Support

-Cam is designed to be fully responsive and touch-friendly.
+Filter is designed to be fully responsive and touch-friendly.
 Key mobile features include:

 - Touch gesture support
 - Mobile-optimized UI